Nikkei 225 – Further potential up move above 16560

-Daily Outlook, Thurs 22 Sep 2016 (Click to enlarge chart) What happened earlier/yesterday The Japan 225 Index (proxy for the Nikkei 225 futures) has managed […]
+Daily Outlook, Thurs 22 Sep 2016 (Click to enlarge charts) What happened earlier/yesterday The Japan 225 Index (proxy for the Nikkei 225 futures) has managed […]

-Daily Outlook, Thurs 22 Sep 2016 (Click to enlarge chart) What happened earlier/yesterday The Japan 225 Index (proxy for the Nikkei 225 futures) has managed […]
+Daily Outlook, Thurs 22 Sep 2016 (Click to enlarge charts) What happened earlier/yesterday The Japan 225 Index (proxy for the Nikkei 225 futures) has managed […]

 The Japan 225 Index (proxy for the Nikkei 225 futures) has managed to stage the strong expected rebound after it held above the 16340 medium-term pivotal support since Monday, 19 September 2016 and almost hit our short-term target/resistance at 16900 (printed a high of 16868) in the Asian session.